 I refer you to my post of 6 months ago:

-Contact McTear's in Glasgow, either e-mail Andy Bell on email@example.comT or 'phone him on <phone> .
+Contact McTear's in Glasgow, either e-mail Andy Bell on email@example.comT or ' <phone> .

 These are very collectable and if the age can be authenticated, then, in the right auction, are worht a lot of money.
 By small bottles, do you mean miniatures?
 If so, you should sell them individually at separate auctions, that way they will each be worth around $200-300 dollars each.
 If full bottles, then $2000 each and again, they should be sold in separate auctions.